 DSUs are credited to directors as notional units which have the same downside risk and upside opportunity as common shares but do not have a dilutive effect.
 We calculate the number of DSUs to be granted by dividing the amount of the retainer by the volume-weighted average closing price of our common shares on the TSX for the five trading days immediately preceding the grant date.
-Using a five-day volume-weighted average is common practice among Canadian public companies and may be a better indication of share price at the time than using the share price from a single day.
+Using a five-day volume-weighted average is common practice among Canadian public companies and may reduce the potential impact of share price volatility when determining the size of the grants than if using the share price from a single day.